 After the jack has been thrown, either team may challenge the validity of the jack at any time until it (the team) has thrown its first boule.
 After a team has thrown its first boule, it no longer has the right to challenge the jack.
 Neither team may challenge the jack after the jack has been measured and shown to be valid.
 A team that manually places the jack may not challenge it.

-There is a practical reason for the Challenge Rule.
-Some players like to play very fast — they like to throw the jack and then immediately throw the first boule.
-Sometimes they throw the first boule so quickly that the opposing team has no time to evaluate the jack’s location or to raise a challenge.
-So the Challenge Rule gives team B a chance to challenge the jack even when team A throws the first boule very quickly.
+Some players like to throw the jack and the first boule so quickly that the opposing team has no time to raise a challenge.
+The Challenge Rule allows the opposing team to challenge the jack even after the first boule has been thrown.

 There are a number of questions that come up about the Challenge Rule.

 Q1: Can team B challenge the jack after verbally accepting it?